Here is how to set up Nix in single-user mode on macOS.

 sudo launchctl stop org.nixos.nix-daemon

-Change the ownership of the entire /nix
+Change the ownership of the entire /nix directory to your

 personal user: